International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 #### 3.2.1 POST

 The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferStartMessage](./message/transfer-start-message.json) to indicate the start of a [Transfer Process](../model/terminology.md#transfer-process).
+If the [Transfer
-If the [transfer process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 3.3 The consumer `transfers/:consumerPid/completion` resource

 #### 3.3.1 POST

-The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferCompletionMessage](./message/transfer-completion-message.json) to complete a transfer process.
-If the [transfer process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
+The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferCompletionMessage](./message/transfer-completion-message.json) to complete a [Transfer Process](../model/terminology.md#transfer-process).
+If the [Transfer
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 3.4 The consumer `transfers/:consumerPid/termination` resource

 #### 3.4.1 POST

-The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferTerminationMessage](./message/transfer-termination-message.json) to terminate a transfer process.
-If the [transfer process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
+The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferTerminationMessage](./message/transfer-termination-message.json) to terminate a [Transfer Process](../model/terminology.md#transfer-process).
+If the [Transfer
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 3.5 The consumer `transfers/:consumerPid/suspension` resource

 #### 3.5.1 POST

-The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferSuspensionMessage](./message/transfer-suspension-message.json) to suspend a transfer process.
-If the [transfer process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
+The provider [Connector](../model/terminology.md#connector--data-service-) can POST a [TransferSuspensionMessage](./message/transfer-suspension-message.json) to suspend a [Transfer Process](../model/terminology.md#transfer-process).
+If the [Transfer
+Process's](transfer.process.protocol.md#ack---transferprocess) state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.